SuperOfficeDocs/superoffice-docs/docs/contact/associate.md

 # Employees (internal)

 The **associate** database table represents employees, resources, and other users - except for external persons.
-It is an MDO list item table and has therefore not a corresponding CRMScript class.

 Yet, this table is important for understanding and navigating the relationship between a person and their user account as well as the relationship between employees at the organization running the CRM system and the external parties they interact with.